 Yes, there are options at the local market, Commercial, as well as at Walmart, Costco and Organic Select.

 Should I have any test done prior to arriving?

 This will be discussed during your complimentary phone consult with the doctor.

 Will I have a follow up treatment when I am done?

-The doctor will provide a post-treatment follow up plan and give a complimentary follow up phone consult 4 weeks after treatment.
+The doctor will provide a post-treatment follow up plan and follow up phone consult 4 weeks after treatment.
 He will also be available via email and for paid phone consults.
 However, it must be noted, that the doctor will not be the treating physician in the US once the patient leaves the clinic.
 He is happy to collaborate with other doctors and answer as many questions as possible.

 Where will I get the follow up treatment plan?

 This will be be given right after the last office consult on the last day of the patient’s treatments at the clinic.
 The patient coordinator will review the plan with the patient to ensure everything is understood.

 Are you treating patients with antibiotics or Naturopath treatments?

 We treat patients with both antibiotics and homeopathic treatments, i.e. homo toxicology.
 Please see our list of treatments here.